 A journey into the heart of Kanak art and heritage awaits you.
 Several exhibitions showcase the richness of tribal art, featuring carved rooftop spears, everyday objects and intricately carved ritual sculptures, reflecting the diversity of contemporary Kanak and Oceanian art.

 The Bwenadoo hut, for example, houses Kanak heritage exhibitions, with objects lent by international museums, including the Quai Branly in Paris.
 The large Jinu hut displays art from the Pacific, including a selection of monumental sculptures from Papua New Guinea, the Solomon Islands, Vanuatu, New Zealand and New Caledonia.
 Finally, the Bérétara and Kavitara rooms are dedicated to exhibitions of contemporary art from local artists or that of the Kanak and Oceanian Contemporary Art Fund (FACKO).

 The Tjibaou Cultural Centre’s annual events programme features a range of concerts, shows, dances, festivals, local markets and more.
 A wide choice of events take place throughout the year, showcasing a selection of great local and international productions.
 The beauty of the centre certainly brings a touch of magic to these events.

 Besides the permanent and temporary exhibitions, the centre also hosts artistic residencies in a dedicated structure.

 Follow the Kanak path

-Outside, the Kanak path winds along the mangroves: This initiation journey introduces you to the myth of the creation of the first man.
-This exciting walk is enlivened by the performance of the dance group We Ce Ca. You will understand the close relationship between nature and culture in Kanak society, as well as the importance it gives to plants.
+Outside, the Kanak path winds along the mangroves: This journey introduces you to the myth of the creation of the first man, Teâ Kanaké.
+As you make your way along the path, you will some to understand the close relationship that exists between nature and culture in Kanak society, as well as the importance it gives to plants.